StefanieBelfast/cypress-Data-Time/README.md

 **/leaflet.pm-develop/cypress/screenshots ->you will find screenshots from error**

 # TEST
-I'm testing features on this website  ***
+I'm testing features on this website  https://dev.thedatatimes.com/

-I did the test site by site, you have at the left hand side 5 buttons(my 5 tests) and an extra test for the Login Page
+I did the test site by site